cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/create-phase-rulesets.md

 In the `data` field, include the following parameters.

 - `name` - The name for your ruleset.
 You cannot change the name after creating the Phase ruleset.
 - `kind` - Indicates the ruleset kind.
 The kind must be `root` for Phase rulesets at the account level and `zone` for Phase rulesets at the zone level.
-You cannot edit the kind value later.
+You cannot edit the `kind` value later.
-- `phase` - Indicates the Phase where you want to create (or update) the ruleset.
+- `phase` - Indicates the Phase where you want to create the ruleset.
 - `description` - Optional.
 You can update this field when editing your Phase ruleset.

 ## Example